Avocado Quinoa Superfood Salad (Mendocino Farms Copycat)

 Instructions

-• Cook the quinoa: In a small saucepan, combine quinoa and vegetable broth.
+• Cook the quinoa: In a small saucepan, combine quinoa and water (or vegetable broth).
 Bring to a boil, then cover, reduce heat to low, and simmer for about 15 minutes, or until the liquid is absorbed.
 Remove from heat and let stand, covered, for 5 minutes.
 Fluff with a fork and set aside.
+Allow it to cool for 5-10 minutes before assembling the salad.

 • Char the corn: Heat 1 tbsp olive oil in a skillet over medium heat.
 Add the corn in an even layer.
 Cook, stirring occasionally, until lightly charred in spots, about 5-7 minutes.
 Transfer and set aside.

-• Cook the vegan beef and beans: In the same skillet, heat the remaining 2 tbsp olive oil over medium heat.
+• Cook the vegan beef and beans: In the same skillet, heat the remaining 1 tbsp olive oil over medium heat.
 Add the vegan ground beef and cook according to package directions, breaking it up with a spoon and stirring occasionally.
-Stir in the drained and rinsed beans and cook for 2-3 minutes, until warmed through.
-Remove from heat.
+Stir in the cumin, salt, garlic powder, and paprika, along with the drained and rinsed beans.
+Cook for 2-3 minutes until warmed through, and remove from heat.

 Video